best-surrogacy-agencies-in-denver colorado

 Bright Futures Families — formerly operating locally as Colorado Surrogacy — is the most established Colorado-based full-service surrogacy agency in the state.
 The agency is co-founded by Ellen Trachman, a Colorado attorney and founding partner of Trachman Law Center specializing in surrogacy law, giving Bright Futures a legal foundation most agencies do not have built in.

-The team is composed largely of former surrogates and professionals with direct third-party reproduction experience, and the agency operates a regional model: it serves primarily domestic intended parents across Colorado and partner regions.
+The team is composed largely of former surrogates and professionals with direct third-party reproduction experience.
+The agency operates a regional model, serving primarily domestic intended parents across Colorado and partner regions.

 For Intended Parents